kartik468/angular-notes/interview-questions/angular-core.md

 ## 10 Entry components (deprecated in Angular 9)

-An entry component is any component that Angular loads imperatively, (which means you’re not referencing it in the template), by type.
+An entry component is any component that Angular loads **imperatively**, (which means you’re not referencing it in the template), by type.
 You specify an entry component by bootstrapping it in an NgModule, or including it in a routing definition.

-> To contrast the two types of components, there are components which are included in the template, which are declarative.
+> To contrast the two types of components, there are components which are included in the template, which are **declarative**.
 Additionally, there are components which you load imperatively; that is, entry components.

 There are two main kinds of entry components: